I discovered many Google searchers were coming to my page looking for

 ("Ain't he unglamorous!")

-Wreckin' the town with the power of a bull!
+the power of a bull!

 "Ain't no monster clown who is as loveable!"

+And I ended up using another of those words today.
 Everyone likes the thought of being the blog of the moment, with temporary fame propelling their URL up the rankings at DayPop.com as one of the day's most popular.
 I jokingly started calling the practice of self-promoting your URL "DayPimping."

 I never dreamed that anyone would combine Goog-enheiming with DayPimping -- but I was wrong.
 Last week Google didn't have any matches for the phrase "Jell-o judicates."
 But blogger Jim Treacher decided to change all that.
 Today, Google is showing forty matches.